22 Customer Touchpoints That Will Optimize Your Customer Journey

 Here's an example of what a customer touchpoint looks like on HubSpot's customer journey map.

-With this layout, we can look at an overall view of different touchpoints occurring within various stages of the customer journey.
-This makes it a lot easier to spot areas of your business that can be improved to increase customer delight.
+With this layout, I can see an overall view of different touchpoints occurring within various stages of the customer journey.
+This makes it easier to spot areas of your business that you can improve to increase customer delight.

-We've segmented this list to cover touch points that occur before, during, and after a purchase.
-Additionally, we've also added a section that's specific to customer service teams.
+I‘ve segmented this list to cover touchpoints that occur before, during, and after a purchase.
+Additionally, I’ve added a section that's specific to customer service teams.

 1. Social Media

-Social media could be included in every section of this list, but it's mostly used in customer acquisition.
-That's because social media is a cost-effective way of reaching a large portion of your target audience.
+Social media fits into every section of this list.
+But its cost-effectiveness makes it most valuable for reaching your target audience and acquiring customers.
 You can use it to promote products, build relationships with clients, and enhance the overall reputation of your brand.
+A good example?
+Me 👋

 2. Online Advertisement